alk0x1/Web-Hacking/General/Tricks/403/401 bypass.md

 ## Topics

 #### Tricks
-If you want do bypass endpoint always try to use own methodology.
+<b>If you want do bypass endpoint always try to use own methodology.</b>

 Example: